bickyblinkz30/TERRA-WEEK-2-TASK/README.md

-This is the style of the form we were asked to create.
+This is the CSS styling  of the form we were asked to create.